 Contact Page

-Every call button on this page will automatically trigger a phone’s call context menu when tapped.
-While some folks may have think they’ve overdone things here, it’s completely fine since this is a contact page and the primary reason a person visits your contact page is to…contact you.
+Every call button on this page automatically triggers a phone's call context menu when tapped.
+While some may think they've overdone things here, it's completely fine since this is a contact page, and the primary reason a person visits your contact page is to…contact you.

 Attorney Page

-Attorney pages can be difficult to get right, but The Levin Firm does a great job here.
-Clients aren’t the only people who come to these pages, in fact, these are the main pages other attorneys visit when they’re trying to find someone to send a referral to.
+Attorney pages can be difficult to create, but The Levin Firm does a great job here.
+Clients aren't the only people who visit these pages; in fact, these are the main pages other attorneys visit when they're trying to find someone to send a referral to.

-Adding contact information for phone, fax, and email makes it easier for your peers to get a hold of you and send you documents when email isn’t an option.
+Adding contact information for phone, fax, and email makes it easier for your peers to reach you and send you documents when email isn't an option.

 If you’re a PI lawyer looking for a great example, The Levin Firm’s site is one of the best personal injury websites around.